Jpease1020/unit-testing-react/PITCHME.md

 ### What's a unit?
   - Intuitively, one can view a unit as the smallest testable part of an application.
-  - While Units can be many things, most testable units that are challenging to writing code in react are going to be the functions within your react components or Plain Old Java classes and other exported functions
+  - While Units can be many things, most unit tests that will be challenging to write in react are going to be the functions within your react components or Plain Old Java classes and other exported functions
   - Hopefully your writing units/functions well

 ---

 ### Methods Should Generally Do One Thing
   - This is not always possible but it is preferable.
-  - Even If a method needs to be destructed into smaller parts that each do one thing, hopefully the parent function has one main job to do that can be described by it's name.
+  - Even if a method needs to be destructed into smaller parts that each do one thing, hopefully the parent function has one main job to do that can be described by it's name.
   - It's easier to read, understand, change and unit test methods that have one job to do.

 ---